TwoWaySix/beef/README.md

-# beef
+# beef - backend effectively encapsulates frontend
-backend effectively eats frontend: A tool for embedding a frontend inside Go for serving with a Go backend
+backend effectively encapsulates frontend: A tool for embedding a frontend inside Go for serving with a Go backend